rupamonly/dodgemaster_adaptive_villain/README.md

 - The perceptron dynamically updates its weights based on whether the villain successfully dodges or fails.

-- Over time, the villain improves its dodge ability by adjusting to changes in ball types and speed.

 - The villain is given a kickstart after some hits to trigger dodging behavior and then the perceptron fine-tunes itself with every new encounter, gradually enhancing dodge accuracy.